Global Rigidity of Periodic Graphs under Fixed-lattice Representations: Proof of the Combinatorial Part: Proofs of Lemma and Lemma

 To see this recall that every circuit in $G+F$ containing $f$ also contains $e$.
 As $e\notin C_2$, we get $f\notin C_2$.
 Moreover, since $v$ has degree three in $G+F$, $f\notin C_2$ implies $E_v\cap C_2=\emptyset$, implying (\ref{eq:comb2-3}).

 By (\ref{eq:comb2-3}), $C_2$ is a circuit in $G_v-e$.
 However, according to the construction of $C_2$, we have $C_2\cap (E_v+F)\neq \emptyset$, which means that $C_2$ intersects $F-e$ by (\ref{eq:comb2-3}).
-Since $D'\cap (F-e)=\emptyset$ and $f\in C_2\cap D'$, $C_2$ intersects more than one $M$-connected component in $G_v-e$, which is a contradiction. \end{proof}
+Since $D'\cap (F-e)=\emptyset$ and $g\in C_2\cap D'$, $C_2$ intersects more than one $M$-connected component in $G_v-e$, which is a contradiction. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:comb2}] By Lemma~\ref{lem:0extension}, the minimum degree of $G$ is at least three.
 Let $v$ be a vertex of degree three, and suppose without loss of generality that all the edges incident to $v$ are directed from $v$.
-To prove that $v$ is nondegenerate, we have to show that there is no neighbor $u$ of $v$ such that the set \(\{L(\psi(e)):e=vu\in E(G)\}\) is affinely dependent.
+First we show that $v$ is $2$-nondegenerate, i.e. that $\bigcup_{v_i\in N_G(v)}\{p(v_i)+L(\psi(e)):\, e=vv_i\in E(G)\}$ is affinely independent for any generic $p:V(G)\to \mathbb{R}^2$.
 If $v$ has three distinct neighbors, then this is clearly true.
 If $v$ has exactly two neighbors, any parallel edges are not identical, and hence the parallel edges form an unbalanced cycle.
 Thus the statement is again true.
-Hence by 2-connectivity of $G$ we conclude that \(v\) is nondegenerate.
+Hence by 2-connectivity of $G$ we conclude that \(v\) is $2$-nondegenerate.